San Francisco Crisis Intervention Officers De-Escalate Suicide Attempt in Lower Nob Hill

 Friday afternoon, a 65-year-old Vietnam veteran found himself on the roof of The Granada — a nine-story residential building in Lower Nob Hill — plotting to take his own life.
 But a team of trained crisis intervention officers managed to persuade him from following through.

 The intersection of Hyde and Sutter streets was blocked off and masked by police tape Friday afternoon, attracting curious passersby to investigate.
-An SFist reporter, who lives on the block, was on the scene — they later soon learning that an eldelery San Franciscan was perched nearly 100ft above the sidewalk, debating whether or not to end their life.
+An SFist reporter, who lives on the block, was on the scene — and they soon learned that an elderly San Franciscan was perched nearly 100ft above the sidewalk, debating whether or not to end their life.

 (1/2) Earlier today, Crisis Intervention Trained (CIT) and Hostage/Crisis Negotiation Trained Officers saved the life of a suicidal Vietnam veteran threatening to jump off of a 9-story residential building. pic.twitter.com/SQvQlKosUM— San Francisco Police (@SFPD) July 3, 2021